ospray/hdospray/README.md

 (gcc 6.3.1+) - cmake 3.1.1+ - python (3.7.x+ recommended), with
 PySide/PySide2 and PyOpenGL. ‘pip install PySide2 PyOpenGL’ may work

-If you are building standalone, you will need: - [USD v21.08 (default) or USD v20.08](https://graphics.pixar.com/usd/docs/index.html) - USD is primarily tested with Linux, but has experimental support for MacOS and Windows.
-For a full list of USD dependencies, see the USD page. - [OSPRay 2.10.0](http://www.ospray.org/) - We recommend using ospray’s superbuild to build dependencies such as embree, ospcommon, and openvkl.
+If you are building standalone, you will need: - [USD 22.08, 21.08, or 20.08](https://graphics.pixar.com/usd/docs/index.html) - For a full list of USD dependencies, see the USD page. -
+[OSPRay 2.10.0](http://www.ospray.org/) - We recommend using ospray’s superbuild to build dependencies such as embree, ospcommon, and openvkl.
 OpenImageDenoise can also be enabled through superbuild. -